 Immigrants who land a full-time job at a Panamanian company will have the issuance of their work permits expedited so they can begin working earlier.
 If you fall into this category, your employer needs to provide a copy of your employment contract and you, yourself need to get registered at the Panama Social Security office.
 It should be noted that some professions such as medical doctors, veterinarians, lawyers, engineers and architects are only reserved for Panama citizens and are therefore, not available to immigrants in the “Friendly Nations” program.

 An important component under Panama’s work visa program is the evidence that the immigrant, once they are granted a work permit, will be able to adequately provide for himself/herself and his/her family financially.
-With that being said, each immigrant applying for the visa program is required to make a deposit of $5,000 with an extra $2,000 for each dependent into a Panama bank account.
+With that being said, each immigrant applying for the visa program is required to make a deposit of $5,000 with an extra $2,000 for each dependent into a Panama banking account.
 The expected wages will help the Panama immigration authorities determine if the immigrant is adequately financially solvent to live in Panama.
 You must prove that you made the $5,000 deposit when you submit your visa application and you also must submit a copy of your offer letter stating your income and a copy of your Panama social security card.

 Under Panama’s work visa program, a dependent is anyone under the age of 18 or anyone under 25 if they are a full-time student.